5 Hiking Trails in Gatlinburg TN First Time Visitors Can’t Miss

 4. Abrams Falls

 This popular waterfall is located in the most visited area of the Great Smoky Mountains National Park, Cades Cove.
 The turnoff for the Abrams Falls trailhead is just past stop #10 on the Cades Cove Loop Road.
 The hike itself is 5 miles to the waterfall and back, and the view of the waterfall you’ll get mid-way is well worth it!
 Although Abrams Falls is only 20 feet high, the large volume of water that rushes over the falls more than makes up for its lack of height.
 After you hike to the waterfall and back, explore the rest of Cades Cove, which is home to plenty of historic structures, wildlife viewing opportunities, and more.

 If you’re looking for an easy-to-moderate trail that has a breathtaking waterfall, then you should explore Grotto Falls Trail.
 This is an out-and-back trail that spans 2.6 miles round trip.
 Most of the trail follows along the river, so you’ll have incredible views along your trek through the woods.
 You might even spot some wildlife as you climb the mountainside!
 Once you do see Grotto Falls, your trip will be well worth it.
 This waterfall stands at 25 feet tall, and it’s the only waterfall in the national park you can walk behind!

 First time visitors will have a blast exploring the Great Smoky Mountains National Park, especially if they check out these hiking trails in Gatlinburg TN!
-You know what you want to do when you head into the park, but what will you do while you’re in town?
-Check out these Gatlinburg attractions you won’t want to miss when you stay with us!
+If you’re looking for more trails to check out while you’re in the Smokies, check out these popular hiking trails in the Smoky Mountains.